nasa-gibs/image-compression-research/docs/LERC.md

 -   this LERC package \[1\] can read all (legacy) codec versions of LERC, such as LERC1, LERC2 v1 to v5, and the current LERC2 v6.
 It
-    always writes the latest stable version. *[Important note]{.underline}: always use LERC compression version V1, as higher versions are different algorithm/code base and may not work properly as a raster format for MRFs.
-Basically, there are multiple versions of LERC, Version 1 and everything else, where V1 is Lucian's branch and is not connected to V2; Lucian actively maintains V1 and that is the branch that is in GDAL directly.
-We generate our MRFs with version V1, and that's what mrfgen.py uses.*
+    always writes the latest stable version. *_Important
+    note_: NASA GIBS always uses LERC compression version V1, as higher versions are different algorithm/code base and may not work properly as a raster format for MRFs.*

 -   LERC supports sparse images or raster with many pixels invalid or empty.